Consulting Terminology: 120+ Buzzwords to Know

 Example: Ignore the accounting noise and focus on the key financial metrics that drive decision-making.

-Action item: A specific task or action to be completed.
+Action item: A specific task or action to be completed, typically assigned during a meeting with a deadline and owner.

 Example: Let's review the meeting minutes and assign action items before we adjourn.